-- 1. Add words or phrases to make it clear. - 2.
-Use words such as "like" or "as" to show that the sentences is not to be understood literally. - 3.
+- 1. Add words or phrases to make the human (or animal) characteristic clear. - 2.
+In addition to Strategy (1), use words such as "like" or "as" to show that the sentence is not to be understood literally. - 3.
 Find a way to translate it without the personification.